Widowan/netbox-pve-sync/README.md

 #### Rationale about qemu guest agent:

 It is impossible to reliably extract primary IP address from a machine with just interfaces (`guest-network-get-interfaces` command on QGA).
-Same goes for the routing table, but we cannot obtain it anyways as the QGA's `guest-network-get-route` command is unsupported as of writing.
+Same goes for the routing table, but we cannot obtain it anyway as the QGA's `guest-network-get-route` command is unsupported as of writing.
 So, instead of trying to parse it manually (and failing miserably), I decided to just ask kernel what's the primary IP is: it's obtained via `ip route get 8.8.8.8` command (with ipv6 equivalent), hence why you need to have `exec` and `exec-status` command enabled in QGA settings.